faridhardway/my-first-github-repository/README.md

 # my-first-github-repository

 Here is my first GitHub repository.
 Let's get started with GitHub

-README.md file was edited manually
+README.md file was edited manually.
+This file was modified locally